ozggnr/IntroToPythonProject/README.md

 # Homework 8 - Short Report about Visualization of Breast Cancer Wisconsin Dataset

 In this short report, Breast Cancer Dataset from sklearn database was investigated.
-As a first step, effect of features on the diagnosis (target: Maleign (as 0) or Benign (as 1)) was observed.
+As a first step, effect of features on the classification of diagnosis (target: Maleign (as 0) or Benign (as 1)) was observed.
 There are 30 features in this dataset, and after plotting each feature against diagnosis, 10 features among them based on their distinctive data distribution against diagnosis was selected and presented in Figure 1 below.
 20 features were eliminated because their distribution was not clear to identify any region that allow us to differentiate particular diagnosis.